jsonnet-libs/jsonnet-training-course/lessons/about.md

 Jsonnet on the other hand allows for an infinite number of abstractions, the initial author only needs to worry about their use case, so libraries can be kept quite concise.
-If a user wants to do something slightly different, they can simple concatenate the change to the library.
+If a user wants to do something slightly different, they can simply concatenate the change to the library.

 > **Helm support in Tanka**